-The biologically important information is the number of young alive at the time of ringing, and it must be emphasised to the ringers working in the field that it is this information that is required and not the number of young from the brood which happen to have been ringed.
+The biologically important information is the number of young alive at the time of ringing, regardless whether they were already ringed, were ringed at that time, or not ringed at all.

 Note the two 'unknown' codes 00 and 99 apply to broods from one and more than one female respectively.

+If the bird is not a nestling:

-bird is not a nestling (two hyphens)
+Bird is not a nestling (two hyphens).